andOrlando/rubato/README.md

 ![Quadratic Easing](./images/quadratic_easing.gif)

-The first is the same trapezoid I had shown earlier, except the distance is different.
-The second's slope curve looks more like the one shown below.
+The first animation’s velocity graph looks like a trapezoid, while the second looks like the graph shown below.
 Note the lack of a plateau and longer duration which gives the more pronounced easing:

 ![More Quadratic Easing](./images/triangleish.png)

-<h1 id="b-w-t">But why though?</h1>
+<h1 id="why">But why though?</h1>

-Why go through all this hastle?
+Why go through all this hassle?
 Why not just use awestore?
 That's a good question and to be fair you can use whatever interpolator you so choose.
-However, rubato does have one advantage, which is that interruptions are as perfect as can be.
-It conserves the current position and slope of the previous animation when you start a new one, and even allows you to use a custom specific easing animation for interruptions.
-Basically the interruptions are mathematically as smooth as you can possibly make them.
-Kinda.
-I've also been told it's smoother, and this library is solely focused on being an interpolator rather than being both an interpolator and a svelte api (though it does emulate it a little).
+That being said, rubato is solely focused on animation, has mathematically perfect interruptions and I’ve been told it also looks smoother.

-Furthermore, if you use rubato, you get to brag about how annoying it was to set up a monstrous derivative just to write a custom easing function, like the one shown in [Custom Easing Function](#c-e-f)'s example.
+Furthermore, if you use rubato, you get to brag about how annoying it was to set up a monstrous derivative just to write a custom easing function, like the one shown in [Custom Easing Function](#easing)'s example.
 That's a benefit, not a downside, I promise.

 Also maybe hopefully the code should be almost digestible kinda maybe.
-I tried my best to comment and documentate, but I actually have no idea how to do lua docs or luarocks or anything.
+I tried my best to comment and documentate, but I actually have no idea how to do lua docs or anything.

 Also it has a cooler name

-<h1 id="a-and-m">Arguments and Methods</h1>
+<h1 id="arguments-methods">Arguments and Methods</h1>

 **For rubato.timed**: